Parametric inference for hypoelliptic ergodic diffusions with full observations: Parameter estimation

+\end{theorem} The advantage of this estimator over the LL contrast is that due to the absence of the cross-terms, the estimation of both parameters is independent.
+For instance, in Theorem \ref{thm:drift_contrast} we prove the consistency of the estimator with respect to $\theta^{(2)}$ without assumption (A5) and fixing $\theta^{(1)}$ to the estimated sequence $\hat\theta^{(1)}_{n,\Delta_n}$.
+Also, since the term $(\partial_ya_1(z; \theta^{(1)}_0))$ is not present in the variance, we do not need (A5) to obtain the asymptotic normality for the estimator of $\theta^{(1)}$.
+The asymptotic variance differs from that obtained in Theorems \ref{thm:consistency_and_asymptotics_theta1}-\ref{thm:consistency_theta2_sigma}.
+Since the terms $\partial_ya_1(z; \theta^{(1)}_0)$ and $b(x, y; \sigma)$ were not included in the normalization, they appear in the covariance matrix and influence the performance of the estimator.
+Thus, in comparison to LL estimator defined by \eqref{eq:estimator_original}, conditional least square estimator may perform worse and be prone to outliers when the diffusion coefficient and the value of $(\partial_ya_1(z; \theta^{(1)}_0))^2$ are large.

-What about the diffusion term, in the case when $b(x, y; \sigma)\equiv\sigma f(x,y)$, parameter $\sigma$ can be computed explicitly with the help of the sample covariance matrix.
-Good properties of this approach for the elliptic case are proven in \cite{Florens-Zmirou1989}.
-When it comes to the hypoelliptic systems, this approach must be modified, as the discretization step of order $\Delta$ does not allow to compute the terms of order $\Delta^3$, which represent the propagated noise.
+Note that the result of Theorem \ref{thm:drift_contrast} holds for any $\sigma$.
+However, the diffusion coefficient cannot be estimated from criteria \eqref{equation:drift_estimation_qv}.
+One possible way to estimate it would be to plug in the obtained drift parameters in the 2-dimensional criteria \eqref{loglikelihood} or in the 1-dimensional criteria from \cite{Ditlevsen2017}, given by \eqref{eq:DitSam_cont2}.
+Analogously, when the noise in SDE \eqref{eq:system} is additive (i.e., $b \equiv const$), or in a special case when $b(x, y; \sigma)\equiv\sigma f(x,y)$, the parameter $\sigma$ can be estimated explicitly with the help of the sample covariance matrix.
+The properties of this approach for the elliptic case are proven in \cite{Kessler1997, Jacod2011}.
+For hypoelliptic systems, this approach must be modified, as the discretization of order $\Delta_n$ does not allow to compute the terms of order $\Delta_n^3$, which represent the propagated noise.
 However, the value of $\sigma$ can still be inferred from the observations of the rough coordinate by computing

+It can be shown that this estimator is consistent and asymptotically normal.
+In fact, it is a straightforward consequence of point (iv) of Lemma \ref{lemma:convergence_in_dist} (see Appendix), but we do not aim to provide the details here as it only concerns the particular case of model \eqref{eq:system}, that is, when the diffusion term depends linearly on only one unknown parameter.
+However, we test the performance of the estimator \eqref{estim_sigma_explicit} in Section \ref{section_simulation}, devoted to the numerical experiments.